 There is a risk of blood clots, DVT, and PE with every surgical procedure.
-This risk varies with the risk factors below.
-The more numerous the risk factors, the greater the risk and the more involved you must be in both understanding these risks and, when permitted by your physician, walking and moving your legs.
-There may also be leg stockings, squeezing active leg devices, and possibly medicines to help lower your risk.
+The risk level varies with the risk factors below.
+The higher the number of risk factors, the greater the risk and the more involved you must be in both understanding these risks and, when permitted by your physician, walking and moving your legs.
+The use of leg stockings, squeezing active leg devices, and medicines may help lower your risk.

+There are many conditions that may increase or affect the risks of clotting.
+Inform your doctor of any past or present history of the following:

+- Past history of blood clots

+- \\\\\ Family history of blood clots

+- Birth control pills

+- \\\\\Hormone stimulating drugs

+- \\\\\ Swollen legs

+- History of cancer

+- \\\\\ Large doses of vitamins

+- Varicose veins

+- Past illnesses of the heart, liver, lungs, or gastrointestinal tract

+- \\\\history of multiple spontaneous abortions or miscarriages

+I understand the risks relating to DVT/PE and how important it is to comply with therapy as discussed with my surgeon.
+The methods of preventative therapy include:

+\\\\ Early ambulation when allowed

+Compression devices (SCD/ICD)

+\\\\Anticoagulation protocols when allowed

-There are many conditions that may increase or affect the risk of clotting.
-Inform your doctor about any past or present history of any of the following: Past History of Blood Clots Family History of Blood Clots Use of Birth Control Pills Use of Hormone Stimulating Drugs Swollen Legs History of Cancer Use of Large Dose Vitamins Varicose Veins Past Illnesses of the Heart, Liver, Lung, or Gastrointestinal Tract History of Multiple Spontaneous Abortions or Miscarriages I understand the risks relating to DVT/PE and how important it is to comply with therapy as discussed with my surgeon.
-The methods of preventative therapy include: Early Ambulation when Allowed Compression Devices (SCD/ICD) Anticoagulation Protocols when Allowed For high-risk patients, the risks of VTE are still high, even in a setting with appropriate chemoprophylaxis.
-If your surgery is elective and you're a high-risk patient, it's best to consider not proceeding with the elective surgery.
-COMMUNICATION ACKNOWLEDGEMENT-CONSENT There are many ways to communicate with you.
+For high-risk patients, the risks of VTE are still high, even in the setting of appropriate chemoprophylaxis.
+If your surgery is elective and you are a high-risk patient, it is best to consider not proceeding with such elective surgery.

+COMMUNICATION ACKNOWLEDGEMENT - CONSENT

+There are many ways to communicate with you.
 It is important to keep appointments and let us know if problems or issues arise.
-Methods of communicating are by telephone, text, pager, answering service if available, email, and regular mail.
-If an emergency arises, keep us alerted as to your progress so we may aid in any necessary treatments.
+Methods of communicating are by telephone, text, pager, answering service if available, e-mail, and regular mail.
+If an emergency arises, keep us alerted of your progress so we may aid in any necessary treatments.
 Please do not leave a message after hours or on weekends on the office answering machine if any urgent or emergent situation exists, as there is a delay in retrieving such messages.
 All attempts will be made to preserve your privacy in accordance with HIPAA rules.

-Please confirm below all acceptable ways of communicating with you: Telephone Home (Work (Cell (Text Pager - answering service if available Email - with up-to-date email address () Regular mail and delivery
+Please confirm below all acceptable ways of communicating with you:

-Page 9 of 11 Patient Initials ©2016 American Society of Plastic Surgeons® This form is for reference purposes only.
-It is a general guideline and not a statement of standard of care.
-Rather, this form should be edited and amended to reflect policy requirements of your practice site(s), CMS and Joint Commission requirements, if applicable, and legal requirements of your individual states.
-The ASPS does not certify that this form, or any modified version of this form, meets the requirements to obtain informed consent for this particular procedure in the jurisdiction of your practice.
+Telephone

+Home( Work( - - )

+Cell ( - - )

+Text Pager - Answering service E-mail - With up to date e- Regular mail and delivery @ )